Last updated April 26, 2023

 Direct support requests

-Most add-on providers operate their own support ticket systems.
+Most add-on partners operate their own support ticket systems.
 At an absolute minimum, you need to provide a clearly advertised email address (such as firstname.lastname@example.org) through which Heroku users can contact you.

 Occasionally, you will find it necessary to directly notify an add-on user.
 Under the terms of the Add-ons License Agreement, Heroku can provide you email addresses of your add-on users.
 You may use this information exclusively for issues related to the operation of your add-on.